Before and After Images

 In this unique church, our team conserved over 4000 sq ft of heritage mural with a focus on the repair and restoration of plaster and original murals damaged during a water incident.

 Station of the Cross, Oil and Gilt on Metal

 This station of the cross was salvaged by the client from near total ruin.
 It was taken from a muddy wet environment into the Toronto Art Restoration studio for a full overhaul.
 Beyond the encrusted mud that was removed, the oxidized metal support was treated, the surface was cleaned and consolidated, and missing gilded and painted areas were restored.

 This painting received extensive conservation at the hands of our conservators.
 The canvas was flattened before proceeding to repair tears, consolidate and visually integrate the painted surface, and line the canvas using Beva adhesive.
 An elegant custom frame was created by Alison Behrend at Tangle Gallery.

 The damaged paint on this portable wooden altarpiece was re-adhered and stabilized and areas of loss were in-filled and in-painted to unify the imagery.

 Mural of The Madonna with Cherubs, Saint Mary’s Catholic Church, Toronto

-Shellac removal, consolidation of the support, filling areas of loss with gypsum plaster, in-painting and varnish coat.
+To restore this large mural, it was necessary to remove the shellac varnish before consolidating the support, filling losses with gypsum plaster and in-painting the lost elements.
+A stable varnish coat of appropriate sheen completed the treatment.
 Restoration directed by Carlos Nunes and assisted by Christina Abreu and Alicia Coutts for FPDR Ltd.

 St. Bernadette, Marble Sculpture.
 Our Lady of Lourdes, Toronto